elad-bar/ha-edgeos/info.md

 - Log incoming messages - Enable / Disable logging of incoming WebSocket messages for debug
 - Store debug data - Enable / Disable store debug data to './storage' directory of HA for API (edgeos.debug.api.json) and WS (edgeos.debug.ws.json) data for faster debugging or just to get more ideas for additional features
 - Unit of measurement
+- Update API interval - Interval in seconds to update API data
+- Update Entities interval - Interval in seconds to update entities

 More details available in `Developer tools` -> `Services` -> `edgeos.update_configuration`